 Seek Medical Treatment with an Approved Provider

-As long as you treat with an authorized medical provider, your employer should pay your medical bills.
-However, if you treat with your personal doctor, you may be financially responsible.
+As long as an authorized medical provider treats you, your employer should pay your medical bills.
+However, if you’re treated by your personal doctor, you may be financially responsible.

 Be Honest with Your Doctors